Steps to Prepare for the Interview

 This a rough estimation, but fairly accurate.
 With that being said I highly recommend studying technical interview questions on mostly SQL and some Python

-Here are 2 places you can go to study for free:
+Here you can practice Technical Interview Questions for free:

-StrataScratch has an entire "Freemium" section where you can study SQL or Python problems.
+Analyst Builder has an entire "Free" section where you can study SQL or Python problems.
 This would be my number one recommendation.

 Leetcode is also good, but is more geared towards software engineers.
-They do have a good "Database" section to practice SQL, but it's not as extensive as StrataScratch.
+They do have a good "Database" section to practice SQL, but it's not as extensive as Analyst Builder.